Skip to main content

 Efirso / Shutterstock

 Natural gardens may not be right for everyone, but they are a great way to add a touch of nature to your yard.
-They’re even good for the environment, since you’re growing native plants and avoiding invasive species and harmful chemicals.
-Creating a natural garden can even be a fun way to teach children about ecosystems or to learn about your local environment.
+At the end of the day, they’re excellent for the environment, since you’re growing native plants and avoiding invasive species and harmful chemicals.

 Cayla Leonard